Monalisa (film)

 Monalisa is a 2004 Indian Kannada-language romance film written and directed by Indrajit Lankesh.
 The film stars Dhyan and Sadha in lead roles.
-Its storyline is inspired by Parthiban Kanavu (2003).
+Its storyline is inspired by the Tamil Movie Parthiban Kanavu (2003).

 The film was a blockbuster upon release and also received critical appreciation.
 It went on to win awards at the Karnataka State Film Awards for the year 2004.
 It was also dubbed into Telugu with the same title later that year with a reshot comedy track with Brahmanandam and Kovai Sarala.

 Plot

 Dhyan is driving a car in the middle of the night.
 He meets with an accident.
 Six months ago he was a college student filled with mischief and without any serious goals in life.
 After Dhyan's graduation, his parents decide to have him marry.
 He tells that his expectations are different from what the marriage broker would suggest.
 After some failed bride seeing ceremonies, Dhyan tells that he would find a life partner himself.

 One day Dhyan meets Monalisa, a doctor, who perfectly match his taste.
 She says that she wants to spend a day with him to understand him.
 On that day, Monalisa pranks Dhyan in various ways.
 Dhyan eventually realises that Monalisa was just playing with him without any serious intentions.
 He too pranks her and asks her why she did this to him.
 Monalisa tells that he is just a degree holder yet expects many qualities in a girl, he goes to prospective bride's houses and reject them.
 This was not liked by her.
 To this, Dhyan says that even if he is just a degree holder, he did have the rights to have a dream girl which softens Monalisa's heart for Dhyan.

 After saving Monalisa's life from the goons and other incidents, both fall in love with each other.
 When Dhyan was supposed to introduce Monalisa to his mother, she gets a call to return to America as her father had a minor cardiac arrest.
 On her way to the airport, Monalisa dies.
 Lost in Monalisa's thoughts while driving, Dhyan too meets with an accident.
 This where the present begins.

 Dhyan is saved by his friends.
 After seeing the condition of Dhyan, his mother experiences an asthma attack and is hospitalized.
 She convinces him for marriage.
 Dhyan who has not looked at his bride so far, sees her after tying the knot.
 He is shocked as his bride looks exactly like Monalisa but she is Spandana.
 During their honeymoon, Dhyan tells Spandana that he loved a girl, who later died in an accident.
 He requests her to give some time for him to accept this relationship.
 Spandana is shattered.

 Noticing that the new couple are not behaving like one, Dhyan's parents decide to stay at their daughter's in America in the name of her delicate pregnancy.
 Dhyan who was always depended on his mother, now has to stay with Spandana and she has to cater to Dhyan's needs.